jwala-anirudh/Razorpay-React/README.md

 });
 ```
 ### Crafting the Payment endpoint
-Information sent from frontend is generally handled in POST request, our job in backend is generate an Order ID and send it back in JSON format to user to proceed to success or failure screen based on your logic.
+Information sent from the frontend is generally handled in POST request, our job in the backend is to generate an Order ID and send it back in JSON format to the user to proceed to success or failure screen based on your logic.

 - Gather the options(amount, currency)
 ```